-Height allows you to blend multiple material layers using a grayscale height texture as a mask.
+Height mode in a material’s Layers module allows you to blend multiple material layers using a grayscale height texture as a mask.
 Each material can have only one height texture assigned.
 You can use a texture from Toolbag’s Library, paint a height map using a Texture Project within Toolbag, or create one using third-party applications.

 Setting | Description |